 Studio Art Concentration

-The Studio Art curriculum emphasizes contemporary artistic thought and practice through rigorous, interdisciplinary investigation of artistic media, techniques and approaches.
+The Studio Art curriculum engages with contemporary artistic thought and practice through rigorous, interdisciplinary investigation of artistic media, techniques and approaches.

 Students who choose a concentration in Studio Art experience small, hands-on courses led by an active faculty of practicing professional artists.
 Classes are interactive and designed to facilitate collaboration, both among students and between students and faculty mentors.
 Studio Art students have 24-hour access to studio facilities, and access to 21st century creative technologies including a range of computer, digital media, and fabrication tools.